ripple/ripple-rest/README.md

 We recommend Ripple-REST for users just getting started with Ripple, since it provides high-level abstractions and convenient simplifications in the data format.
 If you prefer to access a `rippled` server directly, you can use [rippled's WebSocket or JSON-RPC APIs](rippled-apis.html) instead, which provide the full power of Ripple at the cost of more complexity.

+# Ripple-REST API #

+The Ripple-REST API provides a simplified, easy-to-use interface to the Ripple Network via a RESTful API.
+This page explains how to use the API to send and receive payments on Ripple.

+We recommend Ripple-REST for users just getting started with Ripple, since it provides high-level abstractions and convenient simplifications in the data format.
+If you prefer to access a `rippled` server directly, you can use [rippled's WebSocket or JSON-RPC APIs](rippled-apis.html) instead, which provide the full power of Ripple at the cost of more complexity.

+Installation instructions and source code can be found in the [Ripple-REST repository](https://github.com/ripple/ripple-rest).

 ## Available API Routes ##

 #### Accounts ####